-Responsible tourism: Spain walking holiday, secret Costa Blanca
+Responsible tourism: Costa Blanca walking holiday in Spain

 The following walks start from the village so no vehicle transport is used, Snow Traders Route, Confrides Castle & The Hidden Canyon, Introductory Walk, Guadalest Castle and Moorish Villages.
 Of the three other walks only one involves a drive of longer than 4 miles.

 Everything that is possible to recycle we do recycle, glass, plastic, tins, tetra packs, paper and card are all recycled.

 The main source of heating is biomass fuel - wood pellet stoves – which we had installed by the local supplier.
 We have had the houses checked and certified for energy efficiency.
 This is something we will be investing more in.
 We run a paper free office – no brochures or printed matter.
 Toilets are fitted with reduce flush systems, and we encourage use of showers rather than baths.
 We have recently changed all lights to LED bulbs to reduce electricity consumption.
 We have looked into solar panels but being in a central location in the village this is not a realistic option.
 Wherever possible we use fair trade products and also free range produce, and of course produce that is grown in the valley such as Almonds.